davidpmccormick/davidpmccormick.github.io/_posts/2014-03-30-underlining-links.md

 Ultimately, using `background-image` in conjunction with linear-gradients, they were able to achieve their desired effect (with the exception of being able to have the underline clear the type's descenders).

-Here's a Sass mixin to press this technique into service:
+Here's a Sass (with Compass) mixin to press this technique into service:

 {% highlight scss %}
 @mixin underline($colour:$themecolour, $line-offset:1, $line-size:0.1) {